Nový Bydžov: Administrative division

+Etymology

+The name Bydžov is derived from the personal name Bydeš, meaning "Bydeš's (court)".
+The prefix nový ('new') distinguished the town from nearby Starý Bydžov ('old Bydžov'), which was originally called just Bydžov.

 Geography

 Nový Bydžov is located about 23 km west of Hradec Králové.
-It lies in a flat agricultural landscape of the East Elbe Table.
+It lies in a flat agricultural landscape in the East Elbe Table.
 The highest point is the hill Velký Borek at 267 m above sea level.
 The town is situated on the Cidlina River.

 History

 The first written mention of Nový Bydžov is from 1305, when it was a royal town of King Wenceslaus II.
 In 1325, King John of Bohemia sold it to the Wartemberg family.
 In 1516 the property passed into the hands of the Pernštejn family, and during their rule the town prospered and gained new privileges.
 With the permission of the nobility, the Jewish population settled in the town.
 From 1548, Nový Bydžov was owned by the Waldstein family.

 In 1569, Nový Bydžov was exempt by payment from servitude and became the royal dowry town.
 The development of the town was stopped by the Thirty Years' War.

 From 1751 to 1784, it was the royal seat of the newly created Nový Bydžov Region which included the Giant Mountains from Vrchlabí through Jilemnice, Nová Paka, Jičín, Hořice, Nový Bydžov, Chlumec nad Cidlinou and Poděbrady as far as Sadská.
 In 1784, the seat of the region was transferred to Jičín due to its position, but the name of the region remained the same until 1850.
-In 1850, it was still the most populated town in the region.
+In 1850, it was still the most populous town in the region.

 Nový Bydžov was then from 1850 until 1960 the district centre.
 After districts had been abolished it did not cease to be the natural centre of the region.

 Economy

-The largest employer with headquarters in the town is Datwyler Sealing Technologies CZ, a manufacturer of rubber products.
-It employs more than 500 people.
+The largest employers with headquarters in the town are Datwyler Sealing Technologies CZ (manufacturer of rubber products) and Amcor Flexibles Nový Bydžov (manufacturer of plastic packaging), both with more than 250 employees.